top of page

 everybody’s responsibility to act on any concerns.

-If the victim needs urgent medical treatment, the person raising the concern needs to contact the
+If the victim needs urgent medical treatment, the person raising the concern needs to contact the medical team or emergency services immediately – not the Matchday Club Welfare /Safeguarding Officer.
+The medical team or emergency services should be advised there is a

 potential Safeguarding issue.
-The Matchday Club Welfare / Safeguarding Officer should then be
+The Matchday Club Welfare / Safeguarding Officer should then be informed.

 7. Unaccompanied Children

 Multiple junior tickets can be sold if all the group are 14 years and over.
-A responsible adult is
+A responsible adult is required to accompany any child under the age of 14.

-The home club should always inform away teams in advance of ticket sales of the age requirement
+Wealdstone FC will always inform away teams in advance of ticket sales of the age requirement to attend matches at their stadia without an adult.

 8. Children within hospitality